CryptCreations/bibliophage/docs/api-usage.md

 ## Talking to the API With grpcurl

-If we correctly implement reflection, we can use `grpcurl` to talk to our API:
+If we correctly implement reflection, we can use `grpcurl` to talk to our API (these commands assume the data-server is running locally):

 List available services
 ```